Filipone/Edem/README.md

-Automation test for project Edem.by
+Automation tests for project Edem.by